Complexation Reactions and Titrations

 Basic Concepts

-Ligand: A negatively charged ion or molecule that has at least one donor atom that can bind to a metal ion.
+Ligand: A negatively charged ion or neutral molecule that has at least one donor atom (with a lone pair of electrons) that can bind to a metal ion.
+Ligands act as Lewis bases, donating electron pairs.

-Complex ion: An ion that results from the combination of a metal ion and a ligand.
+Complex ion (or coordination complex): An ion that results from the combination of a metal ion and one or more ligands.
+The formation of a complex involves coordinate covalent bonds between the metal ion and the ligand(s).

 Equipment and Techniques